 Guru Ka Taal is a very famous Gurudwara in Agra.
 The construction of this place was started in the 1970’s and it is said that the four out of the 10 Sikh gurus are said to have paid it visit.
 This Gurudwara has both historical and religious importance, and attracts large number of devotees and tourists.
 Every year thousands of devotees gather here to pay homage to the great Sikh guru.
 This beautiful structure is reckoned among the magnificent architectural wonders of India.
 Boasting elaborate stone carvings this Gurudwara beckons travellers from far and away to bask in its glory.

-Food in Agra
+Food to Eat in Agra

 Agra is famous for its Petha.
 It is a sweet made from white pumpkin or ash gourd and is infused with different flavors.
 This delicious sweet is found in many different varieties and shapes.
 The twopopular varieties of Petha are - the dry, hard and chewy ones and the other is soft and syrupy.
 The Petha is available in many variants like plain (white), Kesar(saffron),Angoori Petha and Paan Petha to name a few.
 Petha is believed to have medicinal traits and is considered beneficial for blood pressure, hydration, brain growth, and more.
 The best place to buy Petha in Agra is Panchi Petha located at Hari Parvat Crossing.

 Dalmoth is a mixture of nuts, spices, lentils and oil.
 It is a traditional Namkeen crispy, spicy, and a little bit greasy.
 The best Dalmoth can be found in Panchi Petha and Baluganj .This tastes best with a cup of tea when you wish to munch something crunchy.The Dalmoth is packaged in boxes and bags, this traditional namkeen (snack) will overwhelm your taste buds with a spicy flavor.